academic-pathway/nyu_mlsys_project/ppt.md

 ## Mathematical equivalence

-- Applications expect to harvest the same result model as if all training had been performed locally without model replication
+- Applications expect to harvest the same result model
 - DDP training and local training must be mathematically equivalent

 ## Non-intrusive and interceptive API

-- No additional code change is required to integrate API into implementation
+- Minimal code change is required to integrate API into implementation
-- Allow the internal implementation to timely intercept signals to carry out communications and system optimizations
+- Intercept signals to carry out communications and system optimizations

 ---